 Submit Election Notice to USAC

 All service providers who plan to participate in the ACP and did not participate in the EBB Program must file an ACP election notice with USAC.
 EBB participating providers only need to file an election notice if they would like to offer ACP service in additional service areas or add new connected devices to their EBB election notice.
+Providers can use the election notice instructions to complete the form.
 Service providers must email the completed election form and the following documentation to ACProgram@usac.org:

 - FCC approval of your company’s participation in the ACP (required for non-ETCs and ETCs that wish to participate in states outside their ETC designation)